ahmeterdem1/Vector_cpp/README.md

 for that is, it is a compound method.
 Because of the import loop, i cannot define it in any other header.
 In the future, there will be more functions in this header

+Complex conjugation for vectors and matrices are coded here.

 <br>

 ## General Notes